jlongua/plan9-dns/dnsdist-issues.md

 - When restarting dnsdist all dnscrypt clients are dropped due to last active cert having been generated and loaded\
   in memory is lost during restart.

+##### Even with these issues the New Jersey and Florida plan-dns resolvers will be upgraded to dnsdist due to memory issues with encrypted-dns server and the DoH server being to permissive.